-Roster Reconciliation: Following the close of the polls election night, precinct officers are responsible for completing the Official Ballot Statement, which is located on the front cover of each precinct’s Roster of Voters.
+Roster Reconciliation: Following the close of the polls election night, precinct officers are responsible for completing the Official Ballot Statement, which is located on the front cover of each precinct’s Master Roster.
 As part of the official canvass, the number of signatures indicated by the inspector on the roster is compared to the number of ballots tabulated by the computer tally system.

 1 Percent Manual Vote Tally: All voted ballots from a randomly selected 1 percent of the 630 precincts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
 This process is required by law.

 - The following ballots are withheld from the tally system on election night.
 Once eligibility is determined, these ballots are added to the election results.
 Withheld ballot types include:

 - Vote By Mail Ballots returned on election day to our office or dropped off at polling locations.
 These ballots do not arrive in sufficient time to be individually signature-verified, opened and prepared for tabulation on election night.